 Formal Academic Actions

 More serious, or repeated problems demand a frank and candid one-on-one meeting with the resident.
-The deficiency should be identified and documented, the method of correction and it’s timeline defined, and the consequences of noncompliance specified.
-All parties’ signatures are required and remedial training assigned if indicated should be implemented.
+The deficiency should be identified and documented, the method of correction and its timeline defined, and the consequences of noncompliance specified.
+All parties’ signatures are required, and remedial training assigned if indicated should be implemented.

 Major deficiencies can lead to an escalating series of academic actions, including a Letter of Counseling (Level II), Notice of Concern (Level III), Probation (Level IV), Suspension (Level V), Non-renewal of Contract (Level VI), and Dismissal (Level VII).